Appearance

 Layer 4: Limit Order

-- Trigger: Placed at 0% of the Entry Zone (The extreme edge).
+- Trigger: Placed at 0% of the Entry Zone (the extreme edge).

-- Purpose: Catches the "wick".
-The best possible price.
+- Purpose: Catches the "wick" -- the best possible price.

 Entry Strategies